 That $5,000 can give you, your spouse, and your kids a nice vacation to remember.
 If it's just you, perhaps with a significant other, your money will go even further -- and so can you.
-A one- or two-week trip to Antarctica can cost around $4,000 or $5,000 for a berth in a two-person room.
-(There will be extra costs involved in getting to the boat, though, among other things.)
-And you might need a zoom lens to better capture those cute penguin faces.
+A one- or two-week trip to Antarctica can cost $4,000 to $5,000 for a berth in a two-person room.
+(There will be extra costs involved in getting to the boat, though, among other things.
+And you might need a zoom lens to better capture those cute penguin faces.)

-Think seriously about investing that money, especially if you're one of the many millions of Americans whose retirement savings are .
-If that $5,000 is invested in a broad-market index fund, and it earns the market's historical average (never guaranteed, of course) of around 10% per year, in 30 years it will grow to more than $87,000.
+Think seriously about investing that money, especially if you're one of the many millions of Americans whose retirement savings are woefully behind schedule.
+If that $5,000 is invested in a broad-market index fund, and it earns the market's historical average (never guaranteed, of course) of about 10% per year, in 30 years it will grow to more than $87,000.
 That may not seem like much, but if you withdraw 4% of that each year in retirement, you'll be getting about $3,500 each year -- all from a one-time $5,000 investment.

 Give it away

 I'm serious.
 You can do a heck of a lot of good in the world if you strategically donate that $5,000.
 You can even do a lot by just giving $1,000 and spending the remaining $4,000 in other ways.

 If you're seeking impressive organizations for your contributions, spend a little time learning about our annual Foolanthropy charity drive.
 Every year for the past decade, we've raised funds for some exceedingly worthy organizations that really impressed us.
 Together, we've raised nearly $3 million.
 This year we're dedicating ourselves to ridding the world of a dangerous scourge -- please join us.